 NOTE: The IP address of the EASDF can be used is to select an EASDF that is “IP near” to the PSA of the PDU Session.

-- Locality (e.g. geographical location, data center)
+- Locality (e.g. geographical location, data center) which may match the locality information for the PSA UPF